 Villa Park Knowles is a strip of land on the east side of Wanda Road between Lincoln Street and Villa Park Road.
-Improvements will also be made on the corner of Wanda Road and Collins Avenue.
-Improvements are being made to convert the area to a lush greenspace and pathway with native plants, benches, exercise equipment, and a dog station.
+The area was converted to a lush greenspace and pathway with native plants, benches, exercise equipment, and a dog station.
+The landscaping was also improved at other end of the street corner at Wanda Road and Collins Avenue.

-Groundbreaking for the Villa Park Knowles Project was on November 1, 2021 with completion expected in early 2022.
-The walking path will be made of decomposed granite and the path will be surrounded by various plant life including wildflowers, succulents, fruit trees, and native shrubbery.
-There will also be signage erected along the path with vintage art reflecting the city’s roots in citrus farming.
+Groundbreaking for the Villa Park Knowles Project was on November 1, 2021 with and the dedication took play on June 29, 2022.
+The walking path is made of decomposed granite and the path is surrounded by plant life including wildflowers, succulents, fruit trees, and native shrubbery.
+There is also signage erected along the path with vintage art reflecting the city’s roots in citrus farming.

 Location: North Wanda Rd, Villa Park, CA 92861; On North Wanda Road extending from Villa Park Rd. to Collins Avenue.